mattmaniak/fiflo/README.md

 ```
 make address
 ```
 Warning!
 The program will consume much more memory.
+Also it will be slower.

 ## Link MemorySanitizer (only with clang)
 ```
 make memory
 ```
+Causes 1.5-2.5x slowdown.

 ## FAQ
 How can I contribute?